-VET230, Veterinary Anesthesia and Surgical Nursing with Lab (4 credits)
+VET230, Veterinary Anesthesia and Surgical Nursing with Lab (4 credits/6 contact hours)

 Lectures and demonstrations in general anesthetic technique, standard surgical procedure, and operating room conduct.
 The emphasis is on surgical technology including equipment and supply nomenclature, patient monitoring, aseptic, sterile technique, preoperative care of the patient and emergency medicine.
 Classifications and mechanisms of action for commonly used anesthetics, and analgesics are discussed.
 Topics include intravenous catheterization techniques, CPR, and oncology therapeutics.
-Prerequisites: MED 125, VET 151, VET 152, and VET 202, each with a grade of "C" or better.
+Prerequisites: MED 125, VET 151, VET 152, and VET 202, with a grade of "C" or better for all.
 VET 230 must be taken concurrently with VET 205 and VET 212.
+(Existing course, published September 2013) (Updated November 2014)

-VET240, Periodontology and Oral Radiology (2 credits)

-This course is an introduction to veterinary dentistry which has become a significant part of veterinary practices.
+VET240, Periodontology and Oral Radiology (2 credits) This course is an introduction to veterinary dentistry which has become a significant part of veterinary practices.
 Topics include oral anatomy, terminology periodontology oral radiography endodontics, orthodontics and restorative dentistry.
 Tasks performed by veterinary technicians, including oral radiography will be discussed.
-Prerequisites: VET 205 and VET 212, each with a grade of "C" or better.
+Prerequisites: VET 205 and VET 212, with a grade of "C" or better for both.
+(Existing course, published